chuckcoughlin/bert/docs/testplan.md

 * ![green](/images/ball_green.png) ```Cover```

 The cover page shows a reclining picture of the robot and an audio visualizer.
-It also contains status buttons which show the status of the connection to the robot, the states of speech to text and of text to speech processing.
-The right-side slider adjusts the speaking volume.
-The red button in the lower right corner kills the tablet application.
+It also contains controls to adjust the volume, and to kill the application.
+Pressing the Speech control button generates a random spoken message.
+The network should automatically connect whenever the robot is running.

 * ![yellow](/images/ball_yellow.png) ```Ignoring```
 It can be annoying when the robot